Battle of Saalfeld: Battle

 At just before 1 pm, Marshal Lannes gave the signal for the offensive.
 The 34th, 40th, and 64th Ligne headed towards the Saxon troops around Aue am Berg, whilst the French cavalry, with the 88th Ligne behind them, moved forward between Crösten and Saalfeld.
 Prince Louis decided this was a moment to engage the French cavalry with the Prussian and Saxon cavalry, attacking an exposed flank of the 21st Chasseurs à Cheval.
 However, the second line of French cavalry then enveloped the Prince's outnumbered cavalry line.
 Order in the Prussian and Saxon cavalry began to break down, and they fled joining the troops retreating from Saalfeld.
 In the confused mass around Wöhlsdorf, many were cut down by the French hussars and some drowned trying to escape across the Saale.
 Prince Louis tried to cut his way out towards Schwarza, during which he was attacked by Quartermaster Guindet of the 10th Hussars.
 Although wounded, Prince Louis refused to surrender and was killed.

 Meanwhile, on the Prussian-Saxon right, General Bevilaqua tried to reinforce the Sandberg with the "Prinz Clemens" regiment, but then seeing the rout at Wöhlsdorf, Bevilaqua ordered a retreat to Scwharza.
 As the first battalion of the "Prince Clemens" Regiment moved down the slope it was attacked repeatedly by the 21st Chasseurs à Cheval, and the Saxons broke under the onslaught. the 21st Chasseurs à Cheval then assaulted and successively broke the second battalion "Prinz Clemens" Regiment and first battalion "Müffling" Regiment.
 As these troops dispersed, General Bevilaqua was captured.

 There was a final conflict at Schwarza and Pelet's force engaged the French around Unter-Wirbach.
 Pelet's force was largely intact but had to retreat to Stadt-Ilm, which it reached at 10 pm.
 The French cavalry pursued the remains of the Prussian and Saxon units to Rudolstadt, but the French infantry halted at Schwarza.
 Some of the Prussian and Saxon troops that had escaped onto the east side of the Saale withdrew towards Rudolstadt.

 Aftermath

 Prince Louis' force had been completely dispersed as a fighting force.
 Only Pelet's detachment was intact, and they were forced to take a long route to rejoin Hohenlohe.

-Despite this battle and the battle of Schliez, Napoleon was still not fully aware of location of the Prussian army.
+Despite this battle and the battle of Schleiz, Napoleon was still not fully aware of location of the Prussian army.
 After four days of further marches, the French engaged the Prussians and Saxons at the twin battles of Jena and Auerstedt on the plateau west of the river Saale.

 A memorial stone commemorates the site of the battle and Prince Louis Ferdinand's death.
 The plaque reads "Here Prince Louis Ferdinand of Prussia fell fighting for his grateful Fatherland on 10 October 1806".